civican/legisinfo/43-2/bills/C-12/bill_text.md

 ### Section 22

-  **(1)** The advisory body must submit an annual report to the Minister with respect to its advice and activities,**including setting out the result of its engagement activities**.
+  **(1)** The advisory body must submit an annual report to the Minister with respect to its advice and activities, including setting out the result of its engagement activities.

   **(1.1)** When providing its advice and preparing its report, the advisory body must take into account a range of factors, to the extent they are relevant to the purpose of this Act including environmental, economic, social and technological and the best available scientific information and knowledge, including Indigenous knowledge, respecting climate change.

-  **(2)** The Minister must **make the annual report available to the public within 30 days of receiving it and then, within 120 days of receiving that report, the Minister must** publicly respond to the advice that the advisory body includes in it with respect to **matters referred in paragraphs 20(1)(a) to (c), including any national greenhouse gas emissions target that is recommended by the advisory body if the Minister has set a target that is different from it**. spect to measures and sectoral strategies that the Government of Canada could implement to achieve the greenhouse gas emissions target.
+  **(2)** The Minister must make the annual report available to the public within 30 days after receiving it and then, within 120 days after receiving the report, the Minister must publicly respond to the advice that the advisory body includes in it with respect to the matters referred to in paragraphs 20(1)(a) to (c), including any national greenhouse gas emissions target that is recommended by the advisory body if the Minister has set a target that is different from it.

 ## Minister of Finance